In 1986, Robert Kelly

 Wilson was released from prison on bond on October 5, 1995.
 The charges against her were dismissed on May 22, 1997.

-After spending two years in jail awaiting trial, Betsy Kelly pleaded no contest to 30 counts of felony child abuse and ultimately served 11 months of a seven-year sentence.
+After spending two years in jail awaiting trial, Betsy Kelly pled no contest to 30 counts of felony child abuse and ultimately served 11 months of a seven-year sentence.

-In 1997, PBS aired a third Frontline documentary produced by Bikel on the case, entitled “Innocence Lost: The Plea,” which again raised serious doubt about the validity of the prosecution’s case, and focused on its impact on Betsy Kelly and Privott, who pleaded no contest in return for reduced sentences while the other defendants either were never convicted or were exonerated.
+In 1997, PBS aired a third Frontline documentary produced by Bikel on the case, entitled “Innocence Lost: The Plea,” which again raised serious doubt about the validity of the prosecution’s case, and focused on its impact on Betsy Kelly and Privott, who pled no contest in return for reduced sentences while the other defendants were either never convicted or exonerated.

 – Maurice Possley